Defending one's rights in court as a tenant/landlord in matters involving rental agreements

 - the return of their deposit upon termination of the rental agreement;

-- disputes related to the amount of rental expenses;
+- disputes over the amount of rental charges;

 - a request for a grace period following the termination of a rental agreement by the landlord;